JaimeHyland/Mellifera/README.md

 ### CEO and the like

-- Some time when she needs a change from the programming effort she'll brainstorm out a list of short- and long-tail keywords (mostly in German) to insert strategically in her site and run a few experiments with Google search to see which of them come up most frequently in searches.
+- Some time when she needs a change from her coding effort, she'll brainstorm out a list of short- and long-tail keywords (mostly in German) to insert strategically into her site and run a few experiments with Google search to see which of them come up most frequently in searches.
+With a few exceptions (given below), the CEO measures will not be implemented in the demo project she wants to show to Tomáš.

-- She'll have a chat with a friend who's a specialist in CEO for advice on how far to go with inserting such keywords, etc..
+- She'll have a chat with a friend who's a specialist in CEO for advice on how to go about inserting such keywords, etc..

 - She might consider shelling out the ten dollars she'll need to pay to search for keywords used outside the territories covered under the free version of Wordtracker.com.

 - She'll need to draw up a list of beekeeping associations, organisations, clubs, institutes, etc., to be able to include them on a list of useful links somewhere on the site.
 Other uses for this information could well occur to her in the future.
+This may not be ready for Tomáš' demo.

 - She'll have to have a chat with Tomáš (and any other possible suppliers) about the extent of product documentation, and in particular the quality and style of any images available.

-- She'll create a sitemap.xml file to ensure that crawlers get to where she wants them to look.
+- She'll implement a sitemap.xml file to ensure that crawlers get to where she wants them to look, already in the demo version for Tomáš.

-- She'll create a robots.txt file to ensure that crawlers don't get to where she doesn't want them to look.
+- Also in the demo version for Tomáš, she'll implement a robots.txt file to ensure that crawlers don't get to where she doesn't want them to look.

 - In general, she'll consider SEO when creating any content in her site, both at an initial stage and on an ongoing basis, putting herself in the shoes of Google's team of raters.
 In particular, she'll be careful to cite sources for any factual information included on the site, and to choose only clearly trustworthy sites as sources.

-- She'll include a privacy statement, an "Impressum" (a declaration indicating who's responsible for the site contents required by German, Austrian and Swiss law) and a splashscreen-like initial dialog allowing the user to opt out of the cookies for use in Google Analytics.
+- She'll include a privacy statement, an "Impressum" (a declaration indicating who's responsible for the site's contents required by German, Austrian and Swiss law) and a splashscreen-like initial dialog allowing the user to opt out of the cookies for use in Google Analytics.
+These will be added by go-live time ... they are not necessary for Tomáš' demo.

 ## Design of website's logic and structure
+Following the principle of "if it ain't broke don't fix it", this entire project is based closely on the design of the Code Institute walkthrough project "Boutique Ado", with (of course) very different products ... and a number of adjustments to the existing models, as well as a couple of new models to deal with the special needs of beekeeper customers as described in the user stories.

+The first new model, System, divides some of the products (i.e. most of the hive components that the shop sells) into a number of sub-categories based on the husbandry system that they fit.
+The model enables both the app owner/superuser to add to and remove from the site products designed exclusively for use with a particular husbandry system in mind (and that almost certainly won't fit other husbandry systems).
+The basic difference between this System model and the Category model is that the former only applies to a limited number of products, while all products are associated with to one or other record in the Category model.
+The ultimate purpose of the System model is to allow users to choose the single husbandry system that they use, thus filtering out all products that would be unsuitable for that system.
+In short, it prevents the user from buying products in the wrong size.

+The difference between it and the simpler "has_clothing_size" field in the

 ### From the user-shopper' point of view
 From the point of view of a guest user, the core website will consist of nothing more than a _home_ , a _products_, a _product_details, an _order_list, an _order_, a _checkout_ and finally a checkout_success page.
-The _home_ page, apart from providing the usual links to routinely and legally necessary administrative pages in its footer and allowing a guest user via a dropdown list to either _Sign on_ as a registered user or _log in_ as an existing one, gives that user the option of creating an initial filter based a particular hive system or systems (see above), along with providing a number of routes to reach a _products_ overview page.
-This _products_ page simply lists out a number of products, each in its own cell, filtered according to any setting that the user has already chosen on the _home_ page.
+The _home_ page (aside from providing the usual links to routinely and legally necessary administrative pages in its footer and allowing a guest user via a dropdown list to either _Sign on_ as a registered user or _log in_ as an existing one) gives that user the option of creating an initial filter based a particular hive system or systems (see above), as well as providing a number of routes to reach a _products_ overview page.
+This _products_ page simply lists out the products offered by the site, each in its own cell, filtered according to any setting that the user has already chosen on the _home_ page.
 On the _products_ page, the user then can refine or remove the filter, thus increasing or reducing the range of the products listed on the page, or double click on a particular product, which will bring the user to that product's _product/_detail_ page.
 Some products will be available a variety of sizes (for example, Langstroth hive boxes will be available in _1/2_, _2/3_, _3/4_ or _1/1_ heights and protective clothing will be available in _S_, _M_, _L_ and _XL_).
 Other products (tools and tins of non-toxic paints) will not.

 For the moment, aside from box heights and sizes for protective and hygienic clothing, any difference in other dimensions, material or special features will be dealt with by creating a separate product record.